Day 44 - climbing, hurricane winds and views (24.3 miles)

 We went up a lot of very steep summits, one after the other.
 It might had not been so bad but the wind was awful.
 It was probably a steady 40 mph with gusts up to 70 mph, maybe not that strong but it was almost blowing me over.
 I made sure I was no where near the east cliff as the wind was out of the west.

 After awhile Swift got ahead of me, even that I couldn’t yell anything to him as he had missed the turn off the road onto a different trail.
 The notes said that the road ended.
-By the time I would have walked to him he would have hit the dead end so I kept going.
+By the time I would have walked to him he would have hit the dead end so I kept going on the correct path.

 I just kept hiking on the ridge, up and down.
 The views were amazing but you had to work for it.